-Litter pickers are recruited by the Festival.
-Initially people who have worked successfully before are approached, thereafter applications are taken from those who get in touch with Festival.
-To apply call 01749 899086 or email email@example.com
+- Recyclers/Litter pickers are recruited by the Festival.
+Initially people who have worked successfully before are approached, thereafter applications are taken from those who get in touch with the Festival.
+The applicant list for Glastonbury 2016 is now closed.

-If you have medical, paramedic or first aid qualifications, you can apply to join Dr Chris Howes’ team of volunteers by completing the application on the website www.festival-medical.co.uk.
+- If you have medical, paramedic or first aid qualifications, you can apply to join Dr Chris Howes’ team of volunteers by completing the application on the website www1.festival-medical.com.

-Tent stewards and campsite wardens are recruited from local carnival clubs, parent teachers associations, sports clubs and voluntary groups.
-Over the past five years the Festival has trained thousands of individuals, has a waiting list of organisations wishing to raise funds in this way and does not anticipate many vacancies in 2013.
+- Tent stewards and campsite wardens are recruited from local carnival clubs, parent teachers associations, sports clubs and voluntary groups.
+Over the past five years the Festival has trained thousands of individuals, has a waiting list of organisations wishing to raise funds in this way and does not anticipate many vacancies.

 - Property lockups are run by different peace and environmental groups, so if you are a member of such a group, you might wish to check if your local branch is involved.